 26 days ago]

 Long distance low and medium frequency (below 2 MHz) propagation along paths north of due west over upper middle and high latitudes is poor.
-Propagation on long distance northeast-southwest paths is poor to fair.
+Propagation on long distance northeast-southwest paths is fair.

 Coronal holes (1) | Coronal mass ejections (2) | M and X class flares (3) |